The complete guide to Skandagiri Trek

 • ERSS: For any kind of emergency help, you can contact the Pan-India Emergency Response Support System (ERSS) number- 112

-Mobile Network You will get mobile network for almost all major operators like Airtel, Vodafone & Jio throughout the trek, except for some sections where the network is weak.
-Nearest ATM Chikballapur town is where you will get an ATM, which is roughly 5 – 6 kms away from the base of the trek.
+Chikballapur town is where you will get an ATM, which is roughly 5 - 6 km away from the base of the trek.
 So, ensure you carry enough cash with you before starting for the trek.

 Nearby Places To Visit After Skandagiri Trek

-➤ Bhoga Nandeeshwara Temple – An ancient Hindu temple complex dating back to 9th century, with ornate carved pillars and a reflecting pool, located in Nandi grama.
+3. Bhoga Nandeeshwara Temple - An ancient Hindu temple complex dating back to 9th century, with ornately carved pillars and a reflecting pool, located in Nandi grama.